Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 Adding Giscus Embed Code to Pelican

-and refresh your blog — you should now see the Giscus comment box rendered at the bottom of every article.
+Finally, rebuild the site and refresh the blog.
+We should now see the Giscus comment box rendered at the bottom of every article.